By José Carlos Gonzáles Tanaka

 Let’s code to plot both strategies’ cumulative returns together with the buy-and-hold strategy.

-In terms of the equity curve last values, the ARFIMA-based strategy performs better to the ARMA-based strategy.
+In terms of the equity curve last values, the Buy and Hold strategy performs the best compared to the other two strategies.

 Let’s compute the statistics of each strategy: